-This is the first dance form of kushilav and charna nritta other than tandav and lasya.
-Kathak has mutated itself according to the present scenario be it freshness, newness, in terms of freedom, stage, scope of creativity, acceptance of new ideas with amalgamation of old ones and leave scope of criticism and analysis too.
+This is the first dance form of Kushilav and Charna nritta other than tandava and lasya.
+Kathak has mutated itself according to the present scenario be its freshness, or newness, in terms of freedom, stage, the scope of creativity, acceptance of new ideas with the amalgamation of old ones, and leaving the scope of criticism and analysis too.

 Kathak is also one of the first Indian classical dance forms that have developed extensively by adapting all aspects of the social, cultural, and traditional conditions of every era in its art.